 If you’re experiencing a mental health issue, you can consider medication.
 You can talk to a psychiatrist about the benefits of medicine.
 Medication is an excellent addition to a mental health treatment plan, but it shouldn’t be the only tool used for mental wellness.
 If you’re experiencing mental health issues, it’s essential to seek guidance from a trained professional, such as a therapist or counselor.
 Online counseling is an excellent option for people living with mental health problems.
 You can speak to a mental health professional in the privacy of your home.
-It’s confidential, and you can choose the way you talk to your counselor, whether that’s through messenger, video chat or via phone.
+It’s private, and you can choose the way you talk to your counselor, whether that’s through messenger, video chat or via phone.
 You get to decide which type of communication works best for you and proceed that way.
 If you’re interested in seeking treatment, check out the database of online mental health professionals at BetterHelp and find the one that is the best fit for you.